Anglo-French blockade of the Río de la Plata: International context

-Brazilian viscount Miguel Calmon du Pin e Almeida met the British Lord Aberdeen, to request that Brazil join Britain and France in the action against Rosas.
+Brazilian viscount Miguel Calmon du Pin e Almeida met the British Lord Aberdeen to request that Brazil join Britain and France in the action against Rosas.
 But Britain did not have good relations with Brazil at that time, so Aberdeen rejected the Brazilian aid.
 Aberdeen complained that, if Brazil thought that civilization was tied with free trade, Brazil should accept extending their free trade agreement with Britain before imposing it on Rosas, and that if Brazil was concerned with humanitarian reasons they should start by abolishing slavery in their own country.
 Then he met Guizot, who was not receptive either.
 Guizot felt forced by circumstances to join a war where he did not expect to earn anything, and was reluctant to involve French troops in it.
 Britain would not resort to ground troops either, as the British invasions of the Río de la Plata had proved them ineffective.
 The viscount informed the Brazilian court of the Anglo-French resolution.
-The public purposes of the war were to protect the Uruguayan independence against Oribe, defend the recently proclaimed independence of Paraguay, and ended the civil wars at La Plata.
+The public purposes of the war were to protect the Uruguayan independence against Oribe, defend the recently proclaimed independence of Paraguay, and end the civil wars at La Plata.
 He also revealed the secret purposes: To turn Montevideo into a "commercial factory", to force the free navigation of the rivers, to turn the Argentine Mesopotamia into a new country, to set the borders of Uruguay, Paraguay and the Mesopotamia (without Brazilian intervention), and to help the antirosistas to depose the governor of Buenos Aires and to establish one loyal to the European powers.
 For the viscount, it was an all-losing situation for Brazil: if the intervention was defeated, they would be helpless against the counter-attack of Rosas, Oribe and perhaps the Ragamuffins; and if the intervention prevailed, Brazil would have neighbors even more powerful than the Confederation.
 Thus, he strongly advised against joining it, and restoring good relations with Rosas if possible.

 William Brent, representative of the United States in Buenos Aires and supporter of the Monroe Doctrine, supported Rosas in the dispute with the European powers, and proposed to act as mediator.
-After the victory at the battle of India Muerta, Oribe was about to enter to Montevideo.
+After the victory at the battle of India Muerta, Oribe was about to enter Montevideo.
 Brent proposed that he did so giving an amnesty to the supporters of Rivera, calling to elections in the Legislature, and then the Argentine forces supporting him should leave the country at that point.
-Oribe accepted, but the British arrived to Montevideo and refused to allow Oribe to enter to the city.
-Arana, Deffaudis and Ouseley rejected Brent's mediation, and gave an ultimatum: if the army of Oribe and the Argentine navy of William Brown did not leave Uruguay in ten days, they would proceed to block Buenos Aires.
+Oribe accepted, but the British arrived at Montevideo and refused to allow Oribe to enter the city.
+Arana, Deffaudis and Ouseley rejected Brent's mediation, and gave an ultimatum: if the army of Oribe and the Argentine navy of William Brown did not leave Uruguay in ten days, they would proceed to blockade Buenos Aires.